Burning Out in School: What It Means and How to Help

 Knowing the signs of burnout can help you and your child find ways to take more breaks and reduce stress.

-Imagine having 14-hour days with few breaks, loads of work, and lots of stress.
+.
 For many struggling students, that’s not so unusual.
 So what happens when kids have to deal with all of that day after day?
 They may burn out in school.

 Learn what burnout means, why kids who learn and think differently may be especially at risk of burning out in school, and how to prevent academic burnout in your child.